Skip to content

 Why does my phone have eSIM hardware but not show the eSIM option?+

-This typically happens when the phone's regional firmware has eSIM disabled.
+Dial *#06# first: an EID in that list means the chip is there, and the block sits in firmware.
 Carrier-branded phones, devices sold in mainland China, and some phones sold through specific retailers may ship with eSIM turned off at the software level even though the hardware exists.
 In some cases, a firmware update or carrier unlock can enable it.
 Contact the manufacturer's support team with your exact model number to confirm whether eSIM can be activated on your variant.

 Other brands